techlahoma/board_meetings/2019/attachments/12_content_creation.md

 ## Report from each [team/workgroup](https://github.com/techlahoma/broadcasting/blob/master/Teams/_Teams.md):

 * A/V Automation
-  * Got started on tools to more easily generate youtube thumbnails from the Cloudinary account
+  * Got started on tools to more easily generate YouTube thumbnails from the Cloudinary account
   * Experimenting with video database again
-    * First feature to focus on is having meetup table be updated nightly
+    * First feature to focus on is updating meetup table nightly for streaming schedule
 * Conference and Workshop A/V
   * Brent Beachler, Blixa Morgan, Chris Tse, and Kimberly Collins published the ThunderPlains videos on YouTube.
 * Content Marketing